Travel writing based on first-hand experience

 Relaxing in Turkish Baths

-Escape the hustle and bustle of Istanbul by indulging in the traditional Turkish baths that have been soothing residents since the 16th century.
+When Istanbul gets loud (and it will), we hit pause by indulging in the traditional Turkish baths that have been calming locals down since the 16th century.

 Enjoy Istanbul’s Street Food

-Don’t miss the grilled fish sandwiches (balık ekmek), typically made with mackerel, tomatoes, salad, and onions, available from fisherman kiosks near Galata Bridge in Sultanahmet and elsewhere.
-Stuffed mussels (midye), with their spicy rice and lemon zest, are another must-try.
+Don’t skip the grilled fish sandwiches (balık ekmek): usually mackerel with tomatoes, salad, and onions, grabbed from fisherman kiosks near Galata Bridge in Sultanahmet and beyond.
+And yes—stuffed mussels (midye), packed with spicy rice and finished with lemon, are another absolute must.

 Devouring an Islak Burger after Midnight

-With a soft texture and simple ingredients (garlic, beef, bread softened in milk), they make our overloaded hamburgers seem overdone and pretentious.
-You’ll find plenty of stalls at the top of Istiklal Avenue (İstiklâl Caddesi), near Taksim Square, with Kizilkayalar being the most popular.
-It can be crowded at peak times, but don’t hesitate to push your way to the counter, even if it means bumping into the waitstaff.
+Soft, simple, and oddly perfect (garlic, beef, bread softened in milk), it makes our overloaded hamburgers look a bit dramatic.
+You’ll spot plenty of stalls at the top of Istiklal Avenue (İstiklâl Caddesi), near Taksim Square, with Kizilkayalar being the celebrity of the bunch.
+It gets crowded—don’t be shy about edging to the counter, even if it means a polite bump or two.

 Strolling Istiklal Avenue

-In the evening, take a stroll through the narrow side streets packed with excited youths crowding into taverns, cafés, and restaurants, making it feel like all of Istanbul has gathered there.
+In the evening, detour into the side streets packed with excited youths spilling into taverns, cafés, and restaurants—like all of Istanbul agreed to meet right there.

 Trying Traditional Turkish Drink

-Turkish coffee, an Ottoman tradition made from finely ground beans, cold water, and sugar, brewed multiple times over low heat to create a foamy surface, was added to the UNESCO Representative List of the Intangible Cultural Heritage of Humanity in 2013.
+Turkish coffee is an Ottoman ritual: finely ground beans, cold water, sugar (optional), brewed slowly over low heat until it develops that foamy surface.
+It was added to the UNESCO Representative List of the Intangible Cultural Heritage of Humanity in 2013—because yes, it’s that culturally serious.

-For an early evening pick-me-up, a pint of Efes Pilsen beer (named after Ephesus where it’s brewed) or a glass of raki to go with your mezze is perfect.
-The adventurous can try boza (fermented millet), şalgam suyu (rutabaga juice), or sahlep (made from orchid roots).
+For an early-evening pick-me-up, a pint of Efes Pilsen or a glass of raki with mezze is the move.
+Feeling adventurous?
+Try boza (fermented millet), şalgam suyu (rutabaga juice), or sahlep (made from orchid roots).

 Read also: 12 Traditional Turkish Drinks To Discover